CreateUNSW/createunsw.com.au/__pages/store.md

 ## Weekly Sales Store on campus

-This Term (T1 2023), we are running a stall at MCIC on Tuesdays from 12:00-15:00.
-Be sure to check out Instagram or Discord for up-to-date information.
+This Term (T2 2023), we are running a stall at MCIC on Tuesdays from 12:00pm - 3:00pm.
+Be sure to check out our page on Instagram, Facebook or Discord for up-to-date information.

 SECTION